madprops/airc/README.md

 This is to avoid abuse but also accidents that could lead to many requests to openai.

-By banning it means the nicknames get flagged and not considered by the bot anymore.
+By banning it means that nicknames get flagged and ignored by the bot temporarily.

 There are 2 configs that control this, `spam_limit`, and `spam_minutes`.